 A nurse executed by firing squad for saving soldiers, she became a global martyr whose death hardened Allied resolve in World War I.

-Edith Cavell was a woman of quiet principle thrust into a storm of war.
-Running a nursing school in Brussels when World War I began, she refused to abandon her post.
-Under German occupation, her clinic became a secret hub of the resistance, where she treated wounded soldiers from both sides while clandestinely helping hundreds of Allied troops escape to neutral Holland.
-Cavell operated not out of patriotism for one side, but from a deep-seated belief in human duty, famously stating that patriotism 'is not enough.'
-Arrested in 1915, she confessed fully during her trial, sealing her fate.
-Her execution by a German firing squad sent shockwaves around the world, transforming the 49-year-old nurse from a humanitarian into a powerful propaganda symbol.
-Her death was used to galvanize recruitment and steel public opinion against Germany, cementing her legacy as a figure of courage and sacrifice.
+Edith Cavell ran a nursing school in Brussels when World War I began.
+She refused to leave her post under German occupation.
+Her clinic treated wounded soldiers from both sides while she helped hundreds of Allied troops escape to neutral Holland.
+Cavell acted from a belief in human duty, not patriotism.
+Arrested in 1915, she confessed fully at her trial.
+A German firing squad executed her, shocking the world.
+The 49-year-old nurse became a symbol of courage and sacrifice, used to galvanize recruitment and steel public opinion against Germany.

 1860–1882